 In my opinion it is better to carefully choose particular colors that you like, than accept a fixed set of colors, some of which you will rarely ever use.
 The other disadvantage of buying a set of paints is that you will also have to pay for all the colors, regardless if you use them or not.
 When you take the time to choose the colors you want and need, you will be putting something of yourself into your paintings, and in the long run it will make you a more confident painter as well as saving you money.

 Watercolor paints can be used straight from the tube, so there is no need to dry them out before using them.
 The only difference is that freshly squeezed out paint is softer to use, whereas dried out paint needs more water to activate the pigment.

 “Is it a normal practice to let your tube watercolors dry on a palette?”, “I wouldn’t mind putting my tube colors into a palette (would be so much easier to manage) but the paint is expensive and I am a little afraid that I’d ruin them by letting them dry..?”, “I don’t quite understand though, why make a palette if its going to dry out??”

 It is normal practise to squeeze out watercolor paint from a tube to a palette, as all dried out watercolor pigments are re-usable.
 Oil paints, on the other hand, are completely non usable, when dried out.
 Watercolor paints are very easy to activate when either left out to dry overnight or even several years later.
 All that is needed is just a drop of water and they are instantly ready to use again.
 That’s the beauty of watercolors.

 I don’t have a favourite brand of paint because all artist quality paints are made from strong pigments.
 My personal preference, however, is single pigmented paints.
-You can learn more about the paints I use from my free class on My Watercolor Art Supplies or from my e-book available to download from the Bonus Area.
+On my palette I have mostly Winsor&Newton and Daniel Smith paints.